markjprice/apps-services-net10/README.md

 # Apps and Services with .NET 10, Third Edition

 Repository for the Packt Publishing book titled "Apps and Services with .NET 10" by Mark J. Price.
-This book is planned to be published in December 2025.
+Published on February 17, 2026.

 > **[FAQs](https://github.com/markjprice/markjprice/blob/main/FAQs.md)**